Bridging the communication gap: toward a more informed public understanding of sustainable farming

 Education and outreach methods and analyses:

-Objective 3 (Education): Conduct two in-depth, 1.5-day workshops in Oregon and California (2023) with thought leaders who work in agriculture and interact regularly with the public (farmers, agricultural professionals, and organizational communicators).
+Objective 3 (Education): Conduct two in-depth, 1.5-day workshops in Oregon and California (2023) with thought leaders who work in agriculture and interact regularly with the public (farmers, agricultural professionals, and organizational communicators), with follow-up meetings and workshops held remotely (2023-2024).

 Our original plan was to design a 1-day intensive workshop in the form of a “train-the-trainers seminar”, and offer it three times in 2023-2024.
 However, in finalizing the reframing recommendations and working with the material, we realized that a train-the-trainer seminar was not the best approach to make this training successful.
 Instead, we focused on recruiting "thought leaders" who worked directly in the realm of agricultural communication (whether as farmers, advocates, ag educators, etc.) for an "Innovative Agricultural Communication Workshop".
 We created a curriculum for a 1.5-day workshop in partnership with FrameWorks Institute and facilitation and design consultant Create|Act (working within Red Tomato).
 The workshops were held in Newport, Oregon and Pacific Grove, California in July 2023.